garrettwong/gcp-logging-tests/README.md

 ### Prerequisites

 * A Google Cloud Project with an associated Billing Account
 * The default role of roles/owner will work.
-If you do not have owner, you will need the following roles (`roles/compute.admin, roles/storage.admin, roles/resourcemanager.projectIamAdmin`) for:
+If you do not have owner, you will need the following roles: (`roles/compute.admin, roles/storage.admin, roles/resourcemanager.projectIamAdmin`) for:
   * Create GCE VMs
   * Create GCS Buckets
   * Create Firewall Rules